 Make a Living With POD – The Good

-1. Low startup costs.
-Unlike traditional retailers, there’s no need to invest thousands of dollars into your idea before you even start selling. $100 is enough to begin.
-You’ll get your domain name, Shopify subscription (for the first few months) or even a nice WordPress theme with a few premium plugins.
-You don’t need to store anything and you still have a complete catalog of products.
+- Low startup costs.
+Unlike traditional retailers, you don’t need to invest thousands of dollars into your idea before selling. $100 is enough to begin.
+You’ll get your domain name, Shopify subscription (for the first few months), or even a nice WordPress theme with a few premium plugins.
+You don’t need to store anything and still have a complete catalog of products.

-2. Quick to set up.
+- Quick to set up.
 The time of needing to hire a web designer is over.
-With all the available themes, guides, plugins and templates, you can have your store up and running in no time.
+With all the available themes, guides, plugins, and templates, your store can be up and running in no time.

-3. No need for inventory space.
-Your supplier takes care of order fulfillment, while you can focus on selling.
+- No need for inventory space.
+Your supplier takes care of order fulfillment while you focus on selling.

-4. Easy to experiment with product designs.
-Whenever you’re up to something new, you only need to arrange it with your print partner and add it to your store.
+- Easy to experiment with product designs.
+Whenever you’re up to something new, you only need to arrange it with your Print Provider and add it to your store.

-5. Access to international markets.
-Your store will be able to ship goods wherever your manufacturer can ship goods.
-And most manufacturers deliver internationally.
+- Access to international markets.
+Your store will be able to ship goods wherever your manufacturer can ship them.
+And most manufacturers deliver globally.

-6. Scale and test new products without financial risk.
-You can see which designs sell well and which don’t, so you can easily make adjustments on the go, easing the financial burden while you make a living with your new venture.
+- Scale and test new products without financial risk.
+You can see which designs sell and which don’t, so you can easily adjust on the go, easing the financial burden while you make a living with your new venture.

-7. Ability to customize and sell YOUR unique designs.
-If you’re a graphic designer, artist or someone who knows people that produce beautiful visual content, POD presents a chance to make money by creating your own unique brand.
+- Ability to customize and sell your unique designs.
+If you’re a graphic designer, artist, or someone who knows people that produce beautiful visual content, POD presents a chance to make money by creating your unique brand.

-8. Products are hard to copy for competition.
-Unlike most dropshipping businesses, no one can have the same products as you do.
+- Products are hard to copy for competition.
+Unlike most dropshipping businesses, no one can have the same products as you.

-By selling unique products, you are building your own brand, community and repeat customers…which is more beneficial in the long-run if you want to make a living without a job.
+By selling unique products, you’re building your brand, community, and repeat customers, which is more beneficial in the long run if you want to make a living without a job.

 Make a Living With POD – The Bad

-1. Finding a profitable niche and learning to recognize good designs can take time.
-Learning the ins and outs of POD business takes time.
-It takes time to find reliable suppliers, it takes time to discover the most profitable designs and it takes time and effort to grow your business.
+- Finding a profitable niche and learning to recognize good designs can take time.
+Learning the ins and outs of POD takes a while.
+It takes time to find reliable suppliers, it takes time to discover the most profitable designs, and it takes time and effort to grow your business.

-2. Low entry barrier.
+- Low entry barrier.
 Even if you sell the coolest merchandise with the best designs, you still need to be ready to stand your ground.
-Your suppliers are working with your competitors as well, and there are many other suppliers, too.
+Your suppliers are also working with your competitors, and there are many other suppliers.
 The competition can be fierce, so bring your A-game.

-3. Returns management can be tricky.
-Make sure that your return policy is aligned with your supplier’s return policy.
+- Returns management can be tricky.
+Make sure your return policy aligns with your supplier’s return policy.

-4. There might be some added costs.
-If you’re serious about making a living without a job and focus only on your store, you might want to spend more to sell.
-Domain registration, plugins, payment gateway, paid ads cost extra, but they also give you a competitive advantage.
+- There may be some added costs.
+If you’re serious about making a living without a job and focusing only on your store, you might want to spend more to sell.
+Domain registration, plugins, payment gateway, and paid ads cost extra, but they also give you a competitive advantage.

-As you can see, there are some things to consider before you decide to set up your own POD store.
-There’s still remarkably less risk and hassle compared to opening a regular e-commerce store, and this could serve you as a first step to make a living without a job.
+As you see, there are some things to consider before setting up your own POD store.
+There’s still remarkably less risk and hassle compared to opening a regular eCommerce store, and this could serve you as a first step to making a living without a job.

 By now, you already know the idea behind a POD store.

-In theory, it goes like this: you create a website and get your original designs, find a suitable POD vendor and promote your products until you make a sale.
-The manufacturer prints your product, packages it and ships it to your customer.
-When your customer receives the goods, all involved parties win: you and your supplier made a profit and the client has received what he or she wanted.
+In theory, it goes like this: you create a website, get your original designs, find a suitable POD vendor, and promote your products until you make a sale.
+The manufacturer prints your product, packages it, and ships it to your customer.
+When your customer receives the goods, all involved parties win: you and your supplier make a profit, and the client has received what they wanted.

 1. Which Niche & Products Should You Choose to Make a Living?

-You might want to use phone cases, mugs or even custom all over print t-shirts as the raw items to place your designs… However, you shouldn’t decide that before you do some proper research.
+You might want to use phone cases, mugs, or even custom all-over-print t-shirts as the raw items to place your designs.
+However, you shouldn’t decide without proper research.

-First, you need to discover a niche where you can thrive.
+First, you need to discover a niche you can thrive in.
 It can be something as specific as “cats on synthesizers in space” or something broader like “manga comics.”
-If you don’t have anything specific in mind, write a list of 20-30 things that you like.
+If you have nothing specific in mind, write a list of 20-30 things you like.
 For instance: basketball, ecotourism, healthy food, biking, etc.

 A rule of thumb is that the more specific your niche is, the easier it will be to stand out and find your customers, and the sooner you can make a living without a job.

 Once you have the list, begin validating your ideas.
-Go to Twitter, Facebook or Google Trends to see whether people are talking about your niche and what are they saying.
-If there are plenty of active and passionate people talking about your subject, they could potentially be your customers.
+Go to Twitter, Facebook, or Google Trends to see if people are talking about your niche and what they’re saying.
+If plenty of active and passionate people talk about your subject, they could potentially be your customers.

-The next step is to narrow down your list to a few fundamental ideas with the most promise.
-Check out other social platforms as well – what’s being said on Instagram, Pinterest or Reddit?
+The next step is to narrow your list to a few fundamental ideas with the most promise.
+Check out other social platforms as well – what’s being said on Instagram, Pinterest, or Reddit?
 The more posts and discussions there are, the better.

-Lastly, go to Amazon, eBay or Google and try to find what’s already being sold in your niche.
-Don’t worry if someone else has already realized an idea which is similar to yours.
-Pay attention to the number of reviews – it’s a good indicator that tells if these products actually sell.
+Lastly, go to Amazon, eBay, or Google and find what’s already being sold in your niche.
+Don’t worry if someone else has already realized an idea similar to yours.
+Pay attention to the number of reviews – it’s a good indicator of whether these products sell.

-If you’re an artist or a designer in your particular niche, then you don’t need to reinvent the wheel.
-If you have an audience already, they are likely to love your merch, too.
+You don’t need to reinvent the wheel if you’re an artist or a designer in your particular niche.
+If you have an audience already, they’re likely to love your merch, too.

-Despite the wide choice, the goal here is to align your products with your market needs.
-Ensure that your designs will be printed on products that make sense.
-However, don’t stress to get it perfectly right from the launch; mistakes won’t cost you much anyway and there will be plenty of room for experimenting later.
+Despite the wide choice, the goal is to align your products with your market needs.
+Ensure your designs are printed on products that make sense.
+However, don’t stress about getting it perfect right from the launch.
+Mistakes won’t cost you much anyway, and there will be plenty of room for experimenting later.

 2. Get Your Website and Designs Ready

 When you know your niche and key products, the real work begins.
-If you’ve never had a website or design before, it might appear overwhelming at first.
+It might appear overwhelming at first if you’ve never had a website or design before.
 Don’t worry – we’ve got your back.

-For everyone else, it might prove a little more troublesome.
+For others, it may prove a bit more troublesome.
 You can’t just steal the designs you like.
 It’s illegal.
 However, you can buy them.
 Here are some places you can get your designs done for you (for a reasonable price):

 How to Get Your Website Ready

-Setting up a website takes at least a few days (if you’re lucky or skilled) but it’s worth your time.
-After all, it will be your home, sales hub and center of marketing operations.
+Setting up a website takes at least a few days (if you’re lucky or skilled), but it’s worth your time.
+After all, it will be your home, sales hub, and marketing operations center.

-1. Register a domain name.
-You can get one at GoDaddy, Namecheap or a similar service provider.
+- Register a domain name.
+You can get one at GoDaddy, Namecheap, or a similar service provider.
 You’re building a brand around it, so make it relevant to your niche and easy to remember.

 You might also want to add a premium theme or plugins to create a better experience for yourself or your customers.
 Make your site easy and pleasant to navigate and purchase goods.
-For example, a good idea is to install an abandoned cart plugin that emails your customers a discount if they’ve left the site without purchasing.
+For example, installing an abandoned cart plugin that emails your customers a discount if they’ve left the site without purchasing is a good idea.

-4. Don’t be cheap – in time, a well set up store will pay for itself.
+- Don’t be cheap.
+In time, a well-set-up store will pay for itself.

-4. Supercharge your store with your partner’s dropshipping plugin.
-Once your website is more or less ready, it’s time to choose a print provider.
+- Supercharge your store with your partner’s dropshipping plugin.
+Once your website is more or less ready, it’s time to choose a Print Provider.

-Keep in mind that by choosing a POD plugin for your store, you’re also choosing a partner that will fulfill your orders.
+Remember that by choosing a POD plugin for your store, you’re also choosing a partner to fulfill your orders.

-Whether you’ve built your website on Shopify, WordPress, Ebay, Wix, Etsy or Prestashop, Printify is a good choice as it offers store integrations for all of these platforms.
+Whether you’ve built your website on Shopify, WordPress, eBay, Wix, Etsy, or Prestashop, Printify is a good choice as it offers store integrations for all these platforms.

-You get access to more than 300 blank products, which enables you to find the most suitable combinations.
-It also means that even if you’re unhappy with one supplier, you can quickly switch to another one.
-Pritinfy’s app also lets you create mockups that can be immediately uploaded to your shop.
+You get access to more than 800 blank products, which enables you to find the most suitable combinations.
+It also means that even if you’re unhappy with one supplier, you can quickly switch to another.
+Printify’s app also lets you create mockups that can be immediately uploaded to your shop.

 4. Promote Your Store to Maximize Sales

-Marketing is an essential part of every Print on Demand business.
-Without marketing, you’re like a book on a shelf in the biggest library in the world.
-No one knows that you exist until someone accidentally stumbles into you.
-You must make it easy to find your business.
-How well you do it will reflect in your sales volume.
+Marketing is an essential part of every print-on-demand business.
+Without it, you’re like a book on a shelf in the biggest library in the world.
+No one knows you exist until someone accidentally stumbles onto you.

 Here’s how you can increase your marketing efforts with little to no cost.